Michelle in the Press

 I was born with a rare disease called MPS.
 There currently is no cure.
 I’m sharing my voice through music and advocacy to help raise awareness and support for MPS, ML, and all rare diseases so one day very soon there will be cures for us all.

-Since “Heroes” was so much fun to do and I’ve always loved singing so much, I spent much of 2019 working with Kathryn to write an album of songs together.
-I’m so excited to share that my new “Have Hope” music album will be releasing in fall 2020.
+Since that experience was so much fun and I’ve always loved singing, I spent the last two years working with Kathryn to write an album of songs together.
+I’m so excited to share that my new “Have Hope” music album is now available everywhere!
 “Have Hope” includes encouraging songs about determination, courage, love, and hope.
 These songs mean a lot to me because they show what I have felt in my life.
 I can’t wait to share my new songs with you!
 I think every child, teenager, and adult should find the bright side in every problem they face and my “Have Hope” songs are all about that.

 I’m thankful for my parents, who have always inspired me to be brave, and for my brother, who is my best friend and hero.
 I’m also thankful for you for being part of this journey.
 Together, we can do so much good—one person at a time, one song at a time.